Indesit cooker guide

 How much do Indesit cookers cost?

 Indesit cookers sell in large numbers, and the average price paid for one is around £320.
-However, you can pick up an all-gas model for little over £150 or find yourself splashing out £500 for an upmarket model.
+However, you can pick up an all-gas model for little over £150 or find yourself splashing out £500 for its top-of-the-range options.